MinaDarsh/qmk_firmware/keyboards/ai03/equinox/keymaps/minadarsh/readme.md

 ├──────┬──┴──┬──┴──┬──┴──┬──┴──┬──┴──┬──┴──┬──┴──┬──┴──┬──┴──┬──┴──┬──┴─────┤
 │      ┋     │     │Colmk│BlBth│BlStp│     │     │     │     │     ┋        │
 ├──────┼─────┼─────┴┬────┴─────┴───┬─┴───┬─┴─────┴─────┴┬────┴─┬───┴─┬──────┤
-│      │     │      │              ┋     ┋              │      │     │      │
+│      │     │      │              ┋     ┋              │  Fn  │     │      │
 └──────┘-----└──────┴──────────────┴─────┴──────────────┴──────┘-----└──────┘
 ```
 _Adjust layer, controlling keyboard settings like layout and backlighting, as well as enabling DFU Mode._
-_Blank Alpha keys and keys market N/A are not transparent here, they don't do anything when pressed._
+_Blank keys on just this layer are not transparent here but disabled, they don't do anything when pressed._

+To clarify:

+* Qwrty, Colmk and Game switch to Qwerty, Colemak-DHk and Gaming layout respectively.
+* BlBth toggles Backlight Breathing mode and BlStp cycles through backlight brightness levels. (off, level 1 to 5 in brightness.)

 ## Additional notes